jasonkuhrt/template-typescript-lib/README.md

 #### [dprint](https://dprint.dev/) for code formatting

 1. Setup as a CI check for PRs
-1. [VSCode extension](https://marketplace.visualstudio.com/items?itemName=dprint.dprint) in recommended extensions list so that when collaborators open the project they'll get prompted to install it if they haven't already.
 1. npm script

 #### npm scripts for development lifecycle